 - Special Educational Needs and Disabilities (SEND) Policy

 - Supporting Pupils with Medical Conditions Policy

-- Attendance and Absence Policy
+- Attendance Policy

-- Secondary Relationships, Sex and Health Education (RSHE) Policy

 - School Uniform Policy

-- LGBTQ+ Policy

-- Supporting Pregnant Pupils and School-age Parents Policy

 - Admissions Policy

-- LAC Policy

 - Anti-bullying Policy

 - Child Protection and Safeguarding Policy

 - Complaints Procedures Policy

 2. Roles and responsibilities

 The governing board will:

 - Be responsible for ensuring the school complies with the appropriate equality legislation and regulations. - Take all reasonable steps to ensure pupils and potential pupils will not be discriminated against, harassed or victimised in relation to: - Admissions. - The way the school provides and education for pupils. - How pupils are provided with access to benefits, facilities and services. - The exclusion of a pupil or subjecting them to any other detriment. - Ensure all policies are developed and implemented with appropriate equality impact assessments informing future plans in collaboration with the headteacher.